Chokes for gameshooting and clays – what’s best?

 We asked some professional shooting instructors for some tips

-Most shooters have suffered from a bout of changing choke-itis from time to time but the reality is that good technique and constant practice are the secrets of shotgun marksmanship and consistent clayshooting, and frantically changing chokes rarely helps very much.
-But still …
+There is a condition called changing choke-itis and most shooters suffer from it from time to time.
+However good technique and constant practice are the secrets of shotgun marksmanship and consistent clayshooting.
+Changing chokes rarely helps very much.

 Chokes for clayshooting